GitIBB/blogator/README.md

-# Gator is a blog aggregator microservice application built in the Go language, using PostgreSQL for database functionality.
+# Blogator is a blog aggregator microservice application built in the Go language, using PostgreSQL for database functionality.

 ## Prerequisites